Market Spotlight

 Median #2 value: $15,100

 You don't need racing pedigree and a storied badge on the nose to enjoy a top-down drive.
-You don't even need roads, really.
-Not if you have a capable rock-hopping 4x4 like the Suzuki Samurai (called the Jimny overseas).
+You don't need roads, really, if you have a capable rock-hopping 4x4 like the Suzuki Samurai (called the Jimny overseas).
 An affordable, reliable pint-sized 4x4 with similar dimensions to the original WWII Jeep makes a whole lot of sense, and yet nobody sells anything quite like the original Samurai in the U.S. anymore.
 That's one reason why we picked the Samurai as one of the car most likely to appreciate in value this year.

 And appreciate it has.
-Median #2 values jumped 22 percent with the latest update of the Hagerty Price Guide, but that number is still just $15,100 (add $1000 for a hardtop).
+Median #2 values jumped 22 percent with the latest update of the Hagerty Price Guide, but that stat is still just $15,100 (add $1000 for a hardtop).
 As of this writing, the most expensive Samurai in our price guide is $17,100.

 1982-85 Buick Riviera Convertible